PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:14:36
+Last updated: 2024-04-02 17:15:10
-Random Quote: Don't watch the clock; do what it does.
-Keep going. - Sam Levenson
+Random Quote: Pure, holy simplicity confounds all the wisdom of this world and the wisdom of the flesh. - Francis of Assisi